• Skip to main content

 PACE Observatory: Actual vs. Finite Element Model (FEM).
 The PACE FEM was developed and used for the structural analysis and verification of the PACE Observatory.

-Mechanical System Analysis & Simulation Branch (542)
+Mechanical Engineering Systems and Analysis Branch (542)

 Contact Code 542 Key Personnel